 You can seek professional information and advice from several sources:

 - your child’s teacher at preschool or school, or a school counsellor

 - your child’s GP or paediatrician, who can refer you to an appropriate mental health practitioner

 - your local children’s health or community health centre

 - a specialist anxiety clinic (present in most states)

 - your local mental health service.

-If your child is aged 5-8 years, he can talk with a Kids Helpline counsellor by calling 1800 551 800, or using the Kids Helpline email counselling service or the Kids Helpline web counselling service.
+If your child is aged 5 years or older, they can talk with a Kids Helpline counsellor by calling 1800 551 800 or using the Kids Helpline email counselling service or the Kids Helpline web counselling service.